-First work experience (or internship) in the Cooperative Education Program, in a paid or unpaid learning activity directly related to the academic program of study or area of interest and career objective.
+First work experience (or voluntary internship activity) in the Cooperative Education Program, in a paid or unpaid learning activity directly related to the academic program of study or area of interest and career objective.
 Grade determined by faculty facilitator.
 May be offered for variable credit.